 Interestingly, there’s a Taoist temple and even a small Chinatown on Pangkor island too.

-To get to Pangkor Island from Ipoh, you have to first drive to Lumut Jetty or the newer jetty to Pulau Pangkor, Marina Island Jetty Complex.
+To get to Pangkor Island from Ipoh, you must first drive to Lumut Jetty or the newer jetty to Pulau Pangkor, Marina Island Jetty Complex.
 Then take a ferry over to the island.

 Ferry schedule at: